javascript-tutorial/en.javascript.info/1-js/01-getting-started/02-basics/article.md

 Comments can be put into any place of a script.
 They don't affect its execution because the engine simply ignores them.

-**One-line comments start with two forward slash characters `//`.**
+**One-line comments start with two forward slash characters `//`.
+The rest of the line is a comment.**

-The rest of the line is a comment.
-It may occupy a full line of its own or follow a statement.
+Such comment may occupy a full line of its own or follow a statement.

 Like here:
 ```js run